richard-scryber/scryber.core/docs/component_linking.rst

 The Link Component
 ==================

-A `pdf:Link` is an invisible component, although styles will be applied to content within it.
+A `doc:Link` is an invisible component, although styles will be applied to content within it.
 There are 4 properties that determine what happens when the content within the link is clicked.

 * action - This defines the primary type of link action to perform, each section below describes each type of action.